jalvarova/micronaut/micronaut-data/README.md

 ### Development with Rest Api and Micronaut

-> In true Spring style.
+> In true Spring Boot style.
 Micronaut, has annotations to declare the class as a controller and annotate the methods to be defined as http operations.
-> Also, we will declare Swagger annotations for REST API documentation as shown in the following example:
+> Also, we'll declare Swagger annotations for REST API documentation, like the following example:

 ```java
 @Validated